jarkh/gallery/README.md

 The following tags are used to categorize modules in PowerShell Universal

+- `PowerShellUniversal` - Added to modules that are published to the PowerShell Gallery
 - `script` - Contains a script resource
 - `app` - Contains an App
 - `widget` - Contains one or more Portal Widgets